Brady Tkachuk: Personal life

-The Tkachuk family has been referred to as one branch of "a giant hockey family tree" and Tkachuk is related to several other current and former NHL players and league industry members through both his father's family, originally from Medford, Massachusetts, and his mother's family, originally from Winnipeg, Manitoba.
-Tkachuk is a second cousin of former NHL player and current general manager of the New Jersey Devils, Tom Fitzgerald, as well as a second cousin once-removed to Casey Fitzgerald and Casey's brother, Ryan, who plays in the AHL.
+The Tkachuk family has been referred to as one branch of "a giant hockey family tree" and Tkachuk is related to several other current and former NHL players and league industry members through both his father's family, originally from Medford, Massachusetts, and his mother's family, of Winnipeg, Manitoba.
+Tkachuk is a second cousin of Tom Fitzgerald, former NHL player and former general manager of the New Jersey Devils, as well as a second cousin once-removed to Casey Fitzgerald and Casey's brother, Ryan, who plays in the American Hockey League (AHL).
 He is also a cousin of NHL player Kevin Hayes and his brother, Jimmy Hayes.
-Tkachuk's maternal uncle is NHL player agent Craig Oster, who represents numerous NHL players including Erik Karlsson, Mark Stone and Evgeny Kuznetsov, as well as both Tkachuk and his brother.
+Tkachuk's maternal uncle is NHL player agent Craig Oster, who represents numerous NHL players, including Erik Karlsson, Mark Stone, and Evgeny Kuznetsov, as well as both Tkachuk and his brother.

 Tkachuk married his longtime girlfriend Emma Farinacci in July 2023.
 Farinacci is the sister of Boston Bruins prospect John Farinacci.
-Tkachuk welcomed his first child, a son, Ryder, on September 16, 2024 (sharing his birthday).
+They met in Boston while Brady was at Boston University, where they were both students, and married in 2023.
+They relocated to Ottawa when Brady became a Senator.
+The couple launched "Tkachuk's Captains", a program to support underprivileged children in March 2023.
+The couple welcomed their first child, a son, on September 16, 2024 (sharing his birthday). and their second child, a daughter was born on April 26, 2026.

+Tkachuk and brother Matthew launched a joint podcast called "Wingmen" which hosts guests and speak about topics.
+An episode with Tkachuk's father Keith, reportedly drew concerns and frustrations within the Senators locker room after Keith Tkachuk talked negatively about the team.